zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In order for light scattering effects to appear, the medium must be *inhomogeneous*.
 Microscopically, this implies that the underlying distribution of dipoles is *non-uniform*; macroscopically, such a medium is characterized by spatially-varying *optical properties*.

-The two most important optical properties of a medium are the refractive index (which defines the trajectories of light rays) and the absorption index (which causes light rays to lose energy in the course of propagation).
+The two most important optical properties of a medium are the refractive index (which defines the trajectories of light rays) and the attenuation index (which causes light rays to lose energy in the course of propagation).

 [Insert picture here?]